Khat-e Solh Monthly [Persian], number 28 featuring my interview with Dr. Sadegh Zibakalam You can download your free copy here |

 Worth a Thousand Words...

-young Iranian wiping the explosion mark of a hand-made grenade off the mausoleum of Cyrus the Great near Shiraz, Iran.
-CLICK TO SEE THE FULL SIZED IMAGE
+A young Iranian wiping the explosion mark of a hand-made grenade off the mausoleum of Cyrus the Great near Shiraz, Iran.
+CLICK TO SEE THE FULL SIZED IMAGE |

 I used to believe in a fierce version of Persian Nationalism, some years passed by before I learned the difference between patriotism and nationalism; hence decided to choose the former as a personal principle.
 Today, however, I am best described as a humanist patriot.
 I have no idea what I will grow into tomorrow!

-With that introduction, I would like to share a photo I found on a Facebook page named after a man many of us consider a national hero, Cyrus the Great
+With that introduction, I would like to share a photo I found on a Facebook page named after a man many of us consider a national hero, Cyrus the Great.

 The dramatic photo depicts a young Iranian using what seems to be his shirt to wipe the explosion mark of a hand-made grenade off the mausoleum of Cyrus the Great near Shiraz, Iran.
 According to some accounts posted on social media, a group of by-standers described as resembling members of Basij militia had been taunting people who had gathered to celebrate Nowrooz near the resting place of a man they call "The Father of Iran".